gofore/angular-basic-training/reactive-programming-with-angular/README.md

 ---

 # Observables in Angular
-- Observables used extensively instead of promises
+- Observables used exclusively instead of promises
-  - E.g. HTTP requests can be merely seen as single events (there is only one response) but they are implemented using observables
+  - E.g. HTTP requests only result in single event (one response) but they are modeled as observables
   ```typescript
       this.httpClient.get('url/restapi/resource') // Returns observable
           .subscribe(